iiyamaru/Hatsune-of-Ashina/README.md

 # Hatsune of Ashina

-**Hatsune of Ashina** is a character replacement mod for *Sekiro: Shadows Die Twice*.
+Replaces the Wolf with a Miku-styled model for Sekiro: Shadows Die Twice.
-It replaces Wolf with a custom, Miku-inspired model.
-The model and textures were done in Blender and adjusted so they sit naturally in Sekiro’s lighting and animation style.
+The mesh and textures were created in Blender and hand-tuned to match Sekiro’s lighting and animation style, so she actually fits in the world instead of looking like a meme skin dropped into feudal Japan.

 ## Outfits Included